 The typical cyclist position where we lean forward towards the handle bars creates a rounding in the spine and often means our shoulders hunch forward or up (or both).
 This stretches (lengthens) the muscles between the shoulder blades and shortens the muscles in the pecs.
 If we don’t do anything to counteract this movement, then the muscles in these areas don’t get the opportunity to readjust or (let’s call it) neutralise.

 This can lead to weak muscles in between the shoulder blades and tight chest muscles – meaning we start to develop a gradual rounding or hunching of the upper back.
-This can then lead to lots of other issues, such as neck and shoulder pain and bad posture.
+This can then lead to lots of other issues, such as neck and shoulder pain, bad posture and lower back pain.

 When next riding, notice whether you tend to draw your shoulders up towards your ears when you ride – this can result from weak rhomboids (as well as other muscles that are in between the shoulder blades).
 Drawing your shoulders towards your ears for a prolonged time can also create neck and shoulder pain and add to the rounding or hunching forward.
 You can try and manage this by strengthening the upper back, and actively drawing the shoulder blades down the back.